San Jose Projects

 Help rebuild paradise!

 Costa Rica is a tropical paradise, but many of the communities have very dilapidated buildings that need repair.
-Help these friendly people have a better quality of life by lending your construction skills and valuable time and hard work!
+Help these friendly people have a better quality of life by lending your construction skills, valuable time and hard work!

 Put your construction skills to good use!